suinleelab/Useful_Datasets_CSE_527/README.md

 The repository is organized as follows: each top-level folder represents a data modality (e.g. gene expression data), with each subfolder corresponding to a specific dataset.
 Each dataset folder contains a single Jupyter notebook.
+Jupyter is an interactive computing environment that allows you to run Python code in your browser and interact with the output of or code.
+See [here](https://jupyter.org/install.html) for instructions on how to install Jupyter and [here](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) for instructions on how to run Jupyter after installation.

-This notebook provides a high level description of the dataset, and then walks through the process of downloading the dataset and performing any necessary preprocessing.
+For each dataset, the corresponding notebook provides a high level description of the dataset, and then walks through the process of downloading the dataset and performing any necessary preprocessing.
 Ideally, the notebooks are meant to encapsulate the _whole_ process of obtaining/cleaning the dataset (i.e., the notebook should download any files rather than forcing the use to do it externally).
 However, due to